2006-07 Report on Plans and Priorities

 The Committee has no control over the number of complaints it receives in any given year.
-It also has a statutory responsibility to respond promptly to every complaint.
 Their volume and complexity can have a significant impact on SIRC's capacity to fulfill its mandate.
 Because complaints are very time consuming, small changes in their numbers can significantly affect the Committee's budget and operations.

 This is an ongoing activity.
 It includes salary costs and training for staff, complaint hearings presided over by Committee Members, their travel expenses and per diems, as well as costs for simultaneous translation, court reporters, plus funding to obtain outside legal advice.